SELECTION OF QUESTIONS AND ANSWERS

 For every 100 persons who say they practice kungfu, only about 10 can use their kungfu for fighting.
 In our classification, we call this ordinary kungfu.

 But kungfu is not just for fighting, though combat efficiency is its most basic requirement.
 Good kungfu contributes to health, vitality and longevity.
-While the percentage of those who practice genuine kungfu is low, only about 10%, amongst those who practice genuine kungfu, the percentage of good kungfu is high, about 70%.
-So about 7 out of the 10 practitioners of genuine kungfu have good health.
+While the percentage of those who practice genuine kungfu is low, only about 10%, the percentage of good kungfu is high, about 70%.
+So about 7 out of the 10 practitioners (out of 100 persons who say they practice kungfu, but they cannot use their kungfu techniques for combat) of genuine kungfu have good health.
 They also have high moral values.

-Amongst those who practice “flowery fists embroidery kicks”, the percentage of good health is also very high, about 90%, or about 63 of 70 practitioners.
+Amongst those who practice "flowery fists embroidery kicks", the percentage of good health is also very high, about 90%.
 But they cannot be said to practice good kungfu, not even ordinary kungfu, because they cannot use their kungfu for combat.

 Great kungfu, which is not only for combat and good health but also for spiritual cultivation, is very rare.
 Only 1% of those who say they practice kungfu may have a chance to practice great kungfu.